eunbiggabi/T3A1-workbook/README.md

 A project that I worked on earlier in the course was a web application built with Ruby On Rails.
 Of course, the biggest aspect of this project was learning the Object Orientated language ‘Ruby’.
 Being my first programming language also it was hard to find resources compare to Javascript and Python

 Apart from Ruby, learning Rails was also quite an undertaking and a challenge.
-Having only ever worked with HTML and CSS, I really found the concepts of object-oriented programming difficult and making sense of how it all fit into the Rails Framework.
+Having only ever worked with HTML and CSS, I really found the concepts of object-oriented programming and MVC difficult and making sense of how it all fit into the Rails Framework.

 I believe that It was a great experience to deal with backend databases such as Postgres, AWS, and ERD.